nikita-kazakov/Pragmatic-Ruby-Game/README.md

 # Pragmatic-Ruby-Game
-This is the Ruby Game from Pragmatic Studio Ruby Course
+This is the Ruby Game from Pragmatic Studio Ruby Course.